Christopher Mwashinga: Personal life

-Mwashinga is married to Ruth Michael Mwashinga and together they have three children: Christopher Richard Mwashinga II, Anna Nakijwa Mwashinga, and Richard Aaron Mwashinga.
+Dr. Mwashinga is married to Ruth Michael Mwashinga.
+Together they have three children: Christopher Richard Mwashinga II, Anna Nakijwa Mwashinga, and Richard Aaron Mwashinga.
 Mwashinga enjoys traveling to new cultures as he preaches and writes his Christian poetry and non-fiction.

 Youth and student ministry

 For many years, Mwashinga, an ordained minister of the Seventh-day Adventist Church, served the youth and public university students in East Africa.
 Before going to the US for further studies he worked as a chaplain in charge of Public Campus Ministries in the South-West Tanzania Field (now Southern Highlands Conference) headquartered in Mbeya.
 He also served as director of several church departments in the Eastern Tanzania Conference of Seventh-day Adventists, including: Public Campus Ministries, Youth, Education, Children's Ministries, Public Affairs and Religious Liberty, and as coordinator of the Satellite Evangelism Program for the same conference.
 During his tenure, Mwashinga started a program he called Campus Evangelistic Campaigns (CEC) which was responsible for organizing and running evangelistic campaigns in major public universities in Tanzania.
 Between 2000–2004 he personally conducted big evangelistic campaigns in Sokoine University of Agriculture, University of Dar es Salaam, and Mzumbe University, utilizing major university auditoriums such as Nkrumah Hall (University of Dar es Salaam), New Assembly Hall (Mzumbe University) and Multi-purpose Hall (Sokoine University of Agriculture), among others.
 He also spoke to university communities in a number of Kenyan universities including the University of Nairobi, Moi University, and the University of Eastern Africa, Baraton.
 His was a familiar voice in many of these centers of learning.
-He also spoke internationally as he visited universities around the world.
-For the past twenty years, Mwashinga has travelled widely representing the Seventh-day Adventist Church in international conferences or preaching assignments.
-Between 2000 and 2017 alone, he crossed the Atlantic 15 times.
+He also spoke internationally, visiting universities around the world.
+For the past twenty years, Mwashinga has traveled widely, representing the Seventh-day Adventist Church in international conferences and preaching assignments.
+Between 2000 and 2021 alone, he crossed the Atlantic 18 times.
 His ministry and study tours took him to Brazil, Canada, the United States, the Netherlands, the United Kingdom, Germany, Rwanda, Uganda, Thailand, Kenya, Greece, Turkey, Egypt, Tanzania, Israel, the Czech Republic, and Zambia among others.
 During those international trips, he presented on a variety of subjects and wrote hundreds of letters and emails.
 He also wrote hundreds of poems both English and Kiswahili, and always kept a diary.